fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 PostgreSQL Internals", which is intended to share Simkovics' researchs in a simplified way to reach a larger audience.

-With this article, I'm trilled to share recent thoughts about an subelement of these internals, the parser one.
+With this article, I'm thrilled to share recent thoughts about a subelement of theses internals, the parser one.
 It relies on a similar approach to compiling by using a advanced development pattern called [AST][4] (abstract syntax tree).

 [2]: https://archive.org/details/Enhancement_of_the_ANSI_SQL_Implementation_of_PostgreSQL/